 Sometimes, you cannot check your bags with Amtrak and have them transferred to the next leg of your trip.
 So pack light and be prepared to carry your luggage.
 Most buses allow you to stow your luggage during your ride.
 You may be able to check bags with the connecting service.

-Bringing extra snacks and entertainment will help fill your time and prevent you from getting hungry at layovers and traveling.
+Bringing extra snacks and entertainment will help you fill your time and prevent you from getting hungry during layovers and travel.

 Some companies, like Greyhound, offer onboard entertainment that you can access from your phone or tablet.
-These days, most buses have Wi-Fi and an outlet, but the service may not be the best.
-A power bank could help keep your gear powered up, for there could be one outlet for two seats or no outlet.
+Nowadays, most buses have Wi-Fi and an outlet, but the service may not be the best.
+A power bank could help keep your gear powered up, as there may be one outlet for two seats or no outlet at all.

 If you need Wi-Fi, see if your phone can work as a hotspot or get a separate one.
-Keep an eye on your data plan if you do not have unlimited.
+If you do not have unlimited data, check your data plan.

-A booking tip: If you want to create a layover, i.e., spending the night, it may be best to book directly with that carrier.
+A booking tip: If you want to create a layover (i.e., spend the night), booking directly with the carrier may be best.
 For example, I could take the train to Champaign, IL, spend the night, and then go to Normal the next day.
-Amtrak does tell you what the bus company is when booking, so if this works, you know what bus you could take.
+Amtrak tells you what the bus company is when booking, so if this works, you know what bus you could take.

 Amtrak Thruway Service FAQs

-Amtrak established a Thruway service with guaranteed connections on select routes to connect passengers with Amtrak trains or destinations using dedicated chartered buses, taxis, or vans.
-Often, buses are Amtrak-branded, but not all time.
+Amtrak established a Thruway service with guaranteed connections on select routes.
+This service connects passengers with Amtrak trains or destinations using dedicated chartered buses, taxis, or vans.
+Often, buses are Amtrak-branded, but not always.
 It depends on the route.

 Buses sometimes finish a train route.